 Gail Jarvik

-Gail Jarvik MD, PhD is the Arno G. Motulsky Endowed Chair in Medicine, Joint Professor of Medicine and Genome Sciences, and Head of the Division of Medical Genetics (only the third since the founding of the division in 1957), an Adjunct Professor of Epidemiology at the UW Medical Center (UWMC) and an Affiliate Member of the Fred Hutchinson Cancer Research Center.
-She is a Pew Scholar in the Biomedical Sciences, and has been made a Lifetime National Associate of the National Academies, “In recognition of extraordinary service to the National Academy of Science.”
+Gail Jarvik MD, PhD is the Arno G. Motulsky Endowed Chair in Medicine, Joint Professor of Medicine and Genome Sciences, and Head of the Division of Medical Genetics (only the third since the founding of the division in 1957) at the UW Medical Center (UWMC) and an Affiliate Member of the Fred Hutchinson Cancer Research Center.
+Her honors include being a Pew Scholar in the Biomedical Sciences, and has been made a Lifetime National Associate of the National Academies, “In recognition of extraordinary service to the National Academy of Science.”
 She has been designated “A Local Legend from Washington” by Senator Maria Cantwell, in association with the American Medical Women’s Association and the U.S. National Library of Medicine.
 Her abilities as a scholar and a leader have been recognized by her election as 2021 President of the American Society of Human Genetics.
 In addition to that service, leading the Division of Medical Genetics and actively pursuing her own research, she continues to be a practicing clinician in Internal Medicine and Medical Genetics.

-Clinical activity: Dr Jarvik sees patients in the UW Genomic Medicine clinic.
+Clinical activity: Dr Jarvik sees adult patients in the UW Genomic Medicine clinic.

-Trainees: Dr. Jarvik has trainees at all levels from undergraduate to postdoctoral.
+Trainees: Dr. Jarvik works with trainees at all levels from undergraduate to postdoctoral.

-Complex disease discovery.
-Exome sequence and genome-wide association studies (GWAS) of phenotypes from clinical electronic medical records in the eMERGE consortium.
-This consortium includes over 105,000 participants at 9 sites.
-Phenotypes of interest include colorectal cancer, white blood cell count, susceptibility to infection (including COVID-19), lipid disorders and carotid artery disease.
+Complex disease discovery and prediction.
+Exome sequence and genome-wide association studies (GWAS) of phenotypes from clinical electronic medical records in the electronic Medical Records and GEnomics (eMERGE) consortium.
+This consortium includes over 105,000 participants at 10 sites.
+Phenotypes of interest include colorectal cancer, white blood cell count, susceptibility to infection, lipid disorders and carotid artery disease.

 Genomic medicine implementation.

-eMERGE: Dr. Jarvik is a PI of the electronic Medical Records and GEnomics network funded by NHGRI.
-In addition to a large legacy dataset, eMERGE is now working to implement polygenic risk scores in 25,000 participants across 10 sites.
+Dr. Jarvik is a PI of the network funded by NHGRI.
+In addition to a large legacy dataset, eMERGE is now evaluating the outcomes of implementing polygenic risk scores for 10 common disease in 25,000 participants across 10 sites, including 2600 UWMC patients.
+These participants are being followed to determine the impact of this information on their clinical outcomes.
 Dr. Jarvik has long been interested in the return of genomic results to research participants and the rate of genomic incidental findings.

-UDN: Dr. Jarvik is PI in the Undiagnosed Disease Network, funded by the NIH Common Fund.
-Patients who have remained undiagnosed are evaluated by multiple methods, including Omics, to try to discover the cause of their illness.
+UDN: Dr. Jarvik is PI in the Undiagnosed Disease Network, funded by the NIH.
+Patients who have remained undiagnosed despite long diagnostic journeys are evaluated by multiple methods, including multi-omics, to try to discover the cause of their illness.

 Selected Publications: